 Catholic family and his reliance on God in recovery.
 Neither pious nor self-righteous, he found strength and direction from his Catholic faith.
-He once addressed a group of bishops on the church and addiction: "The unconditional love of the church could possibly mean the difference between somebody living or dying....
-By demonstrating a willingness to minister to those afflicted with this disease, the church becomes better."
+He once addressed a group of bishops on the church and addiction: "The unconditional love of the church could possibly mean the difference between somebody living or dying By demonstrating a willingness to minister to those afflicted with this disease, the church becomes better."
 I'm grateful David lived to see Pope Francis and hear his calls for greater mercy, a humble church and a loving faith.

-In his consoling and challenging homily during the funeral Mass, America's James Martin, S.J., reminded us that David was not a saint, but he was a miracle-an example of how God's grace, a family's love, honest work and loyal friends can lift all of us sinners to live with faith, hope and love and leave our piece of this world a bet-JOHN CARR ≗ ter place.
+In his consoling and challenging homily during the funeral Mass, America's James Martin, S.J., reminded us that David was not a saint, but he was a miracle-an example of how God's grace, a family's love, honest work and loyal friends can lift all of us sinners to live with faith, hope and love and leave our piece of this world a bet-JOHN CARR ter place.

+JOHN CARR is director of the Initiative on Catholic Social Thought and Public Life at Georgetown University in Washington, D.C.

 DIGITAL HIGHLIGHTS

+٨

+AI m eri СА

+CATHOLIC REVIEW

 Join the conversation.